15 Best Things To Do in Koh Lanta: The Complete Guide

 12. Get a Massage on the Beach

-13. Watch a Fire Show
+13. Watch a Fire Show on Koh Lanta

 14. Try Yoga Classes at Oasis Yoga Bungalows

-15. Continue Your Island Hopping Trip
+15. Continue Your Island Hopping Adventure

 Koh Lanta - Koh Ngai